fga-eps-mds/2019.1-Aix/bot/data/intents/exemplo.md

 ## intent:exemplo_condicionais
-- me de exemplo de if else
+- me dê exemplo de if else
 - exemplo if else
 - como fazer um if else
 - fazer if else